open/close all folders

 - Woobie, Destroyer of Worlds: Triggering made him a Walking Waste Land unable to communicate with anyone.
 The Avatar explicitely tells him he's just as much a victim of his power as the many he accidentally harmed or killed.

 Four parahuman villains that between them, eventually took full control over the Cuban city of Santiago.
 The Guild, revamped with the addition of the Avatar and other international heroes, took them down.

-- From Nobody to Nightmare: They never really set out to conquer the whole city, but when they clashed with the big dogs of the country, even the hero Invencible, they were the ones standing tall at the end.
+- From Nobody to Nightmare: They never really set out to conquer the whole city, but when they clashed with the big dogs of the country, even the hero Invencible from Havana, they were the ones standing tall at the end.

 - Shadow Archetype: Are this to the canon Undersiders, as a team of villains with good power synergy who ended up conquering the city after clashing with authority and winning the escalation game.